snac-cooperative/snac_aspace_plugin/README.md

 This is only required if you want to export Agents or Resources to SNAC.
 Enter your SNAC API key here, making sure it's valid for the SNAC Environment specified above.

+**NOTE:** this setting is intended to be used at the User level only, in order to associate SNAC changes with specific users.

 ## Importing from SNAC

 SNAC identities can be imported using the SNAC Import plugin, or via an Import Data Background Job.